|

 release the assumption in Function 14,

-the value for could be computed over a
+could be computed over a

 sufficiently large integer type.
 Over double one can use